knimitz/windowmanager-service/doc/ApplicationGuide.md

 -   `SyncDraw(json_object *object)`
     args: { 'kKeyDrawingName': 'application name', 'kKeyDrawingArea': 'layout'  }
     Signal applications, that the
-    surface with name `kKeyDrawingArea` needs to redraw its content - this usually is sent when the surface geometry changed.
+    surface with name `kKeyDrawingArea` needs to redraw its content in the layout with name `kKeyDrawingArea` - this usually is sent when the surface geometry changed.

 -   `FlushDraw(json_object *object)`